-When Congress passed the 21st Century Cures Act in December 2016, it created a new health plan for small businesses—the qualified small employer health reimbursement arrangement (QSEHRA), or small business HRA.
+When Congress passed the 21st Century Cures Act in December 2016, it created a new health plan for small employers—the qualified small employer health reimbursement arrangement (QSEHRA), or small business HRA.

 In this article, we’ll walk you through what the 21st Century Cures Act says about QSEHRA participation and MEC requirements, how your uninsured employees can access the benefit, and how to compliantly administer the plan for both insured and uninsured employees.

 Title 18 of the 21st Century Cures Act outlines QSEHRA eligibility requirements for individuals.
-Generally, eligibility for the benefit is quite broad; a person simply needs to work for—or be the spouse or dependent of someone who works for—a qualified small business offering a QSEHRA.
+Generally speaking, eligibility for the benefit is quite broad; a person simply needs to work for—or be the spouse or dependent of someone who works for—a qualified small business offering a QSEHRA.

-However, small businesses can exclude employees who fall into any of the following categories:
+However, small employers can exclude employees who fall into any of the following categories: